-Step Description Signaling Group For the compliance test, signaling group 1 was used for the signaling group associated with the SIP trunk group between Avaya Communication Manager and Avaya SES.
+Step Description Signaling Group 3.
+For the compliance test, signaling group 1 was used for the signaling group associated with the SIP trunk group between Avaya Communication Manager and Avaya SES.
 Signaling group 1 was configured using the parameters highlighted below.
 All other fields were set as described in [3].
 The Group Type was set to sip.
 The Transport Method was set to the recommended default value of tls (Transport Layer Security).
 As a result, the Near-end Listen Port and Far-end Listen Port are automatically set to 5061.
 The Near-end Node Name was set to procr.
 This node name maps to the IP address of the Avaya Server.
 Node names are defined using the change nodenames ip command.
 The Far-end Node Name was set to SES.
-This node name maps to the IP address

-- The Far-end Node Name was set to SES.
-This node name maps to the IP address of Avaya SES as defined using the change node-names ip command. - The Far-end Network Region was set to 1.
-This is the IP network region which contains Avaya SES. - The Far-end Domain was set to business.com.
+This node name maps to the IP address of Avaya SES as defined using the change node-names ip command.
+The Far-end Network Region was set to 1.
+This is the IP network region which contains Avaya SES.
+The Far-end Domain was set to business.com.
 This is the domain configured on Avaya SES.
-This domain is sent in the "To" header of SIP INVITE messages for calls using this signaling group. - Direct IP-IP Audio Connections was set to y.
+This domain is sent in the "To" header of SIP INVITE messages for calls using this signaling group.

+- Direct IP-IP Audio Connections was set to y.
 This field must be set to y to enable media shuffling on the SIP trunk. - The DTMF over IP field was set to the default value of rtp-payload.
 This value enables Avaya Communication Manager to send DTMF transmissions using RFC 2833. - The default values were used for all other fields.